 Container, or flower bed, gardening is a great way to liven up your landscape while still keeping it trim and tidy.
 Even if you have limited landscape space, containers allow you to enjoy planting and growing in places where it might otherwise be thought impossible.
 Container gardening has become increasingly popular—and for good reason!
 You can mix, match and display a variety of shrubs and flowers without the mess of planting directly in the ground – even in hanging baskets.
 Heat loving container plants are important to note in Florida because well… the heat!

 With Florida’s spring weather upon us, now is a great time to take advantage of these ideal temperatures for planting blooms and shrubs that will last all summer long.
 Here are a few hardy, yet vibrant, plants we love for spring and summer containers flower beds and they are easy to grow!

 Angelonia (Angelonia … ) are great plants that will easily withstand the Florida summer heat.
 This genus of about 30 species is classified in the Plantaginaceae (plantain) family.
 This bloom, often referred to as summer snapdragon, make a wonderful cut flower and give off a sweet mild aroma.
 Angelonia blossoms range from white to pink to lavender.
 It is best to plant Angelonias in the late spring in an area with full sunlight and moist, well-drained soil as it is mainly naturally occurring in arid and semi-arid habitats.

 Lantana (Lantana … ) are a hardy, heat-loving plant that will bloom from early spring until the winter season.
 This genus of about 150 species of flowering perennials is classified in the Verbenaceae (verbena) family.
 Once in bloom, you will find caterpillars, butterflies and maybe even some birds, feeding on, or decorating with, them.
-The Lantana’s aromatic flower clusters (umbels) come in a combination of yellow, orange, and red, or white and blue clusters.
+The Lantana’s aromatic red orange flower clusters (umbels) come in a combination of yellow, orange, and red, or white and blue clusters.
 As the flowers mature, the colors on the clusters manifest into two or three colors.
 Can get up to 3-4 feet tall and it spreads!
 A great choice for heat tolerant plants.